Ronkahn21/grove/docs/designs/topology.md

 **Startup Behavior:**

+- Topology configuration loaded only at operator startup
+- Changes to `topology.enabled` or `topologyDomainName` require operator restart to take effect
 - If `topology.enabled: true`:
    - `topologyDomainName` not specified → defaults to "grove-topology"
   - Operator looks for ClusterTopology with configured name (defaults to "grove-topology")
-  - If ClusterTopology with that name doesn't exist → operator fails to start
+  - If ClusterTopology with that name doesn't exist → operator exits with ENOENT and crashloops
 - If `topology.enabled: false`: topology features disabled
 - Admin must create ClusterTopology with matching name OR disable topology in operator config